Beyond Linear Approximations: A Novel Pruning Approach for Attention Matrix: Acknowledgement

 \else

 {

 } \fi

 \paragraph{Roadmap.} The appendix is organized as follows.
+In Section~\ref{sec:app:related}, we reviewed more literature related to our paper.
 In Section~\ref{sec:app:preli}, we give the preliminary of our paper.
-In Section~\ref{sec:app:grad}, we provide detailed gradient analysis of loss function.
+In Section~\ref{sec:app:grad}, we provide a detailed gradient analysis of the loss function.
 In Section~\ref{sec:app:mat_form}, we provide details about how we integrate the gradient of loss function into matrix form.
 In Section~\ref{sec:app:bound_func}, we bound some basic functions to be used later.
 In Section~\ref{sec:app:lip}, we provide proof for the Lipschitz property of the gradient of the loss function.
 In Section~\ref{sec:app:converge}, we provide proof of convergence for GD.